m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 # FinBERT TFT

-## Creating the FinBERT TFT dataset and running it on the Momentum Transformer backtesting engine
+## Creating the FinBERT TFT dataset and running it on the Momentum Transformer trading model
 1. Open 'forexlive_scraper.ipynb' within Google Colab.
 Run All Cells for all desired years (some are subdivided into months)
 2. place sent_forexlive_2021.csv type labelled files into 'ForexLive' '4_Finbert' folders within the repo
 3. Place Futures Data into the Futures folder (1hour)